nette-examples/user-authentication/readme.md

 	password: ***
 ```

-And create a users table in the database by importing the `users.mysql.sql` file
+And then create the `users` table using SQL statements in the [db/users.mysql.sql](db/users.mysql.sql) file.

 The simplest way to get started is to start the built-in PHP server in the root directory of your project: